-Here are 5 traits to keep in mind.
+Here are 5 traits to keep in mind about Millennial employees.

-1) Millennials want Results & Recognition.
-They’re used to feedback and back-pats.
-Often.
-After all, it wasn’t so long ago that they were getting report cards.
+They are used to feedback.
 When they work out, they track their effort and they get results.
 When they ping for an Uber, it appears.
 And when they go to work, they want to have their interests and accomplishments recognized.
 In fact, that’s a top reason for remaining at their current company.

 But only 28% say they feel their current organization is making full use of their skills.

-4) Millennials heart Purpose.
 71% want in on their company’s volunteer, sustainability, and CSR initiatives.
 Not only locally, but (did we say global?) around the world.
 84% of Millennials made a charitable donation last year.
-Workers of the past identified colleagues and co-workers; these recent grads call them “family.”
+Workers of the past identified colleagues and co-workers; these recent grads call them family.
 75% of Millennials are interested in the sustainability efforts of their employer and coworkers.
 And, they want to join in!
 92% of Millennials enjoyed participating on a company-wide service day during the past year.
 They don’t like cruelty, obduracy, opaqueness, injustice, or problems that don’t get solved.
 They disrupt for good.